 - After five minutes put off the fire and scoop them out of fire or sieve them placing them on a clean dry towel.

-#Method 2: How to Sterilize pacifiers in microwave
+#Method 2: How to Sterilize pacifiers in the microwave

 Steps on how to sterilize using a glass container/microwave-safe dish.